 - Is this investment registered with state and federal securities regulators?

 At the meeting, make sure you also ask for all documents related to the investment and ask where you might be able to learn more.
 After the meeting, carefully review the information you have and verify what you have been told about the investment product.
-And, of course, you should also do additional research using online tools such as FINRA’s BrokerCheck or the SEC’s Edgar database.
+And, of course, you should also do additional research using online tools such as FINRA’s BrokerCheck or the SEC’s Investment Adviser Public Disclosure website.

 Questions That You Can Ask Yourself